 Again, DIY debt consolidation is not for everyone.
 Consumers need reasonably good credit, a fair amount of free cash flow in their budgets, and — believe it or not — the right amount of debt.

 Even then, the plan doesn’t work for those who see paid-off credit cards as an invitation to binge-spend again.
 Instead, a successful debt-consolidation plan involves almost obsessive commitment to repayment.

 Time to plot your course.

-- Create a list of all the debts you intend to consolidate.
-It’s probably best if it is only credit card bills, but it also might include student loans, medical bills, personal loans, and so on.
+- Create a list of the debts you intend to consolidate.
+It’s probably best if it is only credit card bills, but it might include medical bills and personal loans.